 Emotional Intelligence is an attribute that takes time to acquire.
 (Insert definition of EQ)

-When you think of the best leaders in the world, regardless of their title/position, most posses a high EQ.
+When you think of the best leaders in the world, regardless of their title/position, must possess a high EQ.
 They have the ability to handle difficult situations and remain calm in the process.
 This also means they do not react emotionally to events that unfold before them.
-They stay level headed, focus, diplomatic, and confident.
-Some companies you see leaders that do not posses this highly sought after skill set.
+They stay level-headed, focus, diplomatic, and confident.
+Some companies you see leaders that do not possess this highly sought after skill set.
 Those are the companies that have strong overturn, unhappy workers, in pending lawsuits, and on the brink of bankruptcy.

 The way the reporter posed the question it would have been easy for.